-In this charming and intimate memoir, Winston Churchill’s youngest daughter shares stories from her remarkable life—and tells of the unbreakable bond she forged with her father through some of the most tumultuous years in British history.
+In this charming and intimate memoir, the youngest daughter of Winston Churchill shares stories from her remarkable life—and tells of the unbreakable bond she forged with her father through some of the most tumultuous years in British history.

-Now approaching her ninetieth birthday, Mary Soames is the only surviving child of Winston and Clementine Churchill.
-Through a combination of personal reminiscences and never-before-published diary entries, she describes what it was like growing up as the scion of one of the lions of twentieth-century statecraft.
+Through a combination of personal reminiscences and never-before-published diary entries, Mary Soames, the youngest daughter of Clementine and Winston Churchill, describes what it was like growing up as the scion of one of the lions of twentieth-century statecraft.
 Warm memories of a childhood spent roaming the grounds of the family’s country estate, tending to a small menagerie of pets, evoke the idyllic mood of England between the wars.
 As she matures into one of her father’s most trusted companions, we are given rare glimpses inside the glittering social milieu through which the Churchills moved—as well as the rough-and-tumble world of British politics.
 With fly-on-the-wall immediacy, Mary describes the momentous debate in Parliament where Prime Minister Neville Chamberlain was driven from office, paving the way for Winston Churchill’s ascension and the grueling crucible of World War II.

 The mutual love and affection between Mary Soames and her parents pours forth from every page of this elegantly written memoir.
 A Daughter’s Tale is both a moving personal history and a source of untold insight into one of the enduring icons of British national life.

-Mary Soames is the youngest and only surviving child of Winston and Clementine Churchill.
+Mary Soames was the youngest child of Clementine and Winston Churchill.
 She was born in 1922 and brought up at Chartwell in Kent.
-In 1941, at age eighteen, she joined the Auxiliary Territorial Service and served in… More about Mary Soames
+In 1941, at age eighteen, she joined the Auxiliary Territorial Service and served in mixed anti-aircraft batteries in England and Europe.
+She accompanied her… More about Mary Soames